GrosSacASac/DOM99/CONTRIBUTING.md

 ## Attribution, Identities and links

-Any major contributor may ask (it is opt in) to have the name/username and 1 link and 1 private contact and 1 enterprise/donation link of the major contributor included in both readme and official documentation.
+Any major contributor may ask (it is opt in) to have the name/username and 1 link of that person included in both readme and official documentation.

 A major contributor is someone who made at least 1 significant contribution.

-## About this guide

-Use this guide as guidance not as strict rules.

 ## How